ivaylopg/MixedRealityStudio/README.md

 ### Session 15 - 03/19/18 (Monday)
 * Midterm workshop
-    * Advanced interactions in VR
+    * Topics TBD as needed
     * Individual Questions

 ### Session 16 - 03/21/18 (Wednesday)
-* Individual midterm meetings
-* Midterm workshop
-    * Topics TBD as needed

-### Session 17 - 03/26/18 (Monday)
 * Midterm Projects Due
     * In-class showcase and discussion

+### Session 17 - 03/26/18 (Monday)
+* Intro to AR
+    * Designing for a layer _on top_ of the world instead of everything the user sees
+    * Sensing the real world

 ### No Class - 03/28/18